 Attend the recognition event hosted by your school, college, department or division

-Each school, college, division or program may host its own event during commencement weekend.
+Schools, colleges, divisions, departments or programs may host their own event during commencement weekend.
 For questions related to these events, please contact your school or college.
 Check to see when the special recognition event for your major or program will be hosted.

 Complete your Graduation Plans Survey